Hong Kong Special Administrative Region of the People's Republic of China vs United States of America

 Which country has an easier skilled-migration route, Hong Kong Special Administrative Region of the People's Republic of China or United States of America?+

-Hong Kong Special Administrative Region of the People's Republic of China’s General Employment Policy (GEP) is the dominant skilled route; United States of America’s H-1B Specialty Occupation requires US$62,000/year.
+Hong Kong Special Administrative Region of the People's Republic of China’s General Employment Policy (GEP) requires a salary of at least No fixed published floor; United States of America’s H-1B Specialty Occupation requires US$62,000/year.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.